History of GPHAP

 – Michael M. Davis in “Development of the First Graduate Program in Hospital Administration,” The Journal of Health Administration Education, 2(2), Spring 1985.

-Davis found support for his unique idea at the University of Chicago through the deans of the Graduate School of Business and the medical school and from faculty in the Department of Sociology and School of Social Service Administration.
+Davis found support for his unique idea at the University of Chicago through the deans of the Chicago Booth School of Business (formerly known as the Graduate School of Business), the medical school, faculty in the Department of Sociology, and the Crown Family School of Social Work, Policy, and Practice (formerly known as the School of Social Service Administration).
 He began the Program in Hospital Administration in 1934, the first program of its kind in the world.

 The program was placed in the business school, for purely practical reasons, according to Davis; the founder firmly believed that traditional business subjects were crucial to the hospital administrator’s education, but that the primary objective of hospital administration was broader than just organizational management.
 Davis believed that the new professional hospital administrator must possess a balance of business skills and social vision and saw, even in 1934, that escalating medical technology would demand more competent and widespread administration of its benefits.